 Paralegal prison officer

 After being posted to Naivasha Women’s Prison, Mary underwent a series of interviews to serve as a paralegal.
 Later, she attended a three-week training course that equiped her with legal knowledge.
 She decided to go beyond her call of duty as a prison warden and become a paralegal to serve society.

 “I have found the passion in me…interacting with those in prison, there are many who have been in difficult circumstances that led them into a life of crime.
 But in life, there is always a second chance," Mary explains.
 "Justice Defenders is doing a good job.
 Based on the efforts of the paralegals, many of those in remand have gone home on bond or have had their fines paid.
 These efforts decongested the Naivasha Women’s prison.”

 Mary is modest, but her work as part of the group of paralegals enables women to access justice, be resentenced and have confidence in court.

 Paralegal prison warden

-Only 22 years old, bright-eyed and full of energy, Mercy speaks passionately of her work.
-She recounts she always wanted to be a lawyer.
-Now, working with clients she has found meaning in her work.
+Only 22 years old, bright-eyed and full of energy, Mercy speaks passionately about her work.
+She recounts that she always wanted to be a lawyer.
+Now, working with clients, she has found meaning in her work.

 Speaking about how she relates with women who are decades older, Mercy reveals her age is her greatest advantage.
 Far removed from the typical harsh and authoritarian relationship between the prison warden and people in prison, Marcy describes her interactions as courteous and honourable.